-ADF Service: Joined the Army in 1986 as a Driver.
-I served in East Timor as an Operations Sergeant in 1999 before discharging in 2003.
+ADF Service: I joined the Australian Army in 1986 as a Driver, served in Timor Leste as a Sergeant in 1999 and was discharged as Warrant Officer Class 2 in 2003.

 Hometown: Bendigo, Victoria

 Current town: Townsville, Queensland

 Competing in: Wheelchair basketball and wheelchair rugby

 What is the Nature of your injury or illness?

 I was medically discharged following a knee injury from a training accident.
 Following a motorcycle accident after discharge I became a paraplegic and incurred vision loss.
 I also have Post-Traumatic Stress Disorder (PTSD).

 What role has sport played in your rehabilitation?